Dartmouth—Cole Harbour: History

 The riding of Dartmouth—Halifax East was created in 1966 when the former dual-member Halifax riding was split into two.
 The district consisted of the Dartmouth area, Bedford and most of eastern Halifax County.
 Bedford was moved to the riding of Halifax West in a 1976 redistribution.
 In 1987, the Dartmouth riding was created, taking in nearly all of the former territory of Dartmouth—Halifax East.

 The electoral district of Dartmouth—Cole Harbour in 2004 was created from 86.8% of the population of the new riding came from Dartmouth, and 13.2% from Sackville—Musquodoboit Valley—Eastern Shore.

 The 2012 federal electoral redistribution concluded that this riding will remain largely the same for the 42nd Canadian federal election.
 It lost a small fraction to the new riding of Sackville—Preston—Chezzetcook and gained a small portion (2%) from what was Sackville—Eastern Shore.

+Following the 2022 Canadian federal electoral redistribution, the riding gained the Eastern Passage area from Sackville—Preston—Chezzetcook, and lost all of the area north of Highways 111 and 118 plus the Lake Charles area to Sackville—Bedford—Preston.

 Member of Parliament

-These ridings have elected the following Members of Parliament:
+These ridings have elected the following members of Parliament: